plausible/website/_posts/2020-07-01-building-plausible-june-2020-recap.md

 ### What’s next?

 One of my goals for June was to deploy at least one new feature/metric.
-I missed that goal as I spent the whole month working on our hosting situation and dealing with other issues that ca me up.
+I missed that goal as I spent the whole month working on our hosting situation and dealing with other issues that came up.

 My next month will be dedicated to product development.
 I haven’t checked something off our product roadmap for a while and I’m really looking forward to getting back into it.